wazuh/wazuh-documentation/source/installing-splunk/splunk-distributed.rst

   After this step the Splunk Web service will be listening to port 8000.
 You can browse ``http://<your-instance-ip>:8000`` in order to access the Web GUI.

 4. Optional.
-If you additionally want the Splunk service to start at boot time, please execute the following command:
+If additionally want the Splunk service to start at boot time, execute the following command:

   .. code-block:: console